Redocly/redocly-cli/docs/commands/preview-docs.md

 ## Introduction

-With this command, you can preview the API reference docs on your local machine.
+With this command, you can generate documentation previews for API definitions on your local machine.

 If you have a license key or API key, you will get a preview of the premium [Redocly API reference docs](https://redoc.ly/reference-docs).
 If you don't, you will get a preview of [Redoc community edition](https://redoc.ly/redoc).